Zudoku/peable/README.md

 - Placing objects out of map can cause it to crash.
 - Terrain editor drag sometimes frees.
 - Guests walk underground when climbing up roads.

-#ENCHANCING IDEAS#

-- Various blockages like vegetation or rocks that you have to remove if you want to build something there